filecoin-project/filecoin-docs/docs/community/contribute/contribution-tutorial.md

 ---
 title: Contribution tutorial
-description: Learn how to contribute to Filecoin documentation through finding issues, fixing them, and submitting them to the project.
+description: Contribute to Filecoin documentation by finding issues, fixing them, and submitting them to the project.
 ---

-# TODO: UPDATE/REPLACE/REMOVE THIS ARTICLE (useful but some examples still reference IPFS)

 # Contribution tutorial

+**TODO: Replace IPFS references in examples with Filecoin ones**

 While the [grammar, formatting, and style](/community/contribute/grammar-formatting-and-style/) and the [writing guide](/community/contribute/writing-guide/) can both help you write excellent content for the Filecoin Docs project, they don't delve into how you can actually submit you content changes.
 This guide will walk you through finding an issue, fixing it, and then submitting your fix to the `filecoin-project/filecoin-docs` project.